 Exclusion, also known as debarment, is a strong deterrent because participation in state health care programs is often a critical source of revenue for health care providers and medical equipment companies.
 Exclusions occur automatically after a program-related criminal conviction.
-In addition, the Department of Social Services has discretionary authority to exclude people who commit health care fraud and abuse, even in the absence of a criminal conviction.
+In addition, the DSS has discretionary authority to exclude people who commit health care fraud and abuse, even in the absence of a criminal conviction.

-During FY10-11 there were two cases in which we were successful in working with the Department of Social Services to exclude wrongdoers.
+During FY10-11 there were two cases in which we were successful in working with the DSS to exclude wrongdoers.
+There was another such case during FY12-13.
 This is an increase from exclusions in three cases in the several fiscal years from FY03-04 - FY 09-10.